TODAY’S MUSINGS:

 - 50 grams candied orange peel, chopped

-- 50 grams butter, softened
+- 50 grams unsalted butter, softened

 - 40 grams light brown sugar